 Kenneth Hutchinson Smith - Eccentric army major-turned-architect Kenneth Hutchinson Smith arrived in the UK with the Canadian armed forces in 1915, married an English girl and remained here.
 According to a book by Ron Davies, ‘One Man’s Dream: the Architectural Art of Major Kenneth Hutchinson Smith’, spending time with the Royal Engineers was Major Smith’s only qualification for setting up as a designer and builder of houses.
 Believing they should be built the old fashioned way, he worked with bricklayers who used reclaimed bricks and lime mortar, wood carvers, and carpenters who worked without modern tools.
 Using these methods he created many homes in traditional style throughout the West Midlands during the 1920s and 1930s.
 His enthusiasm for Tudor and Jacobean buildings has left Wolverhampton, and the rest of the country, with a taste for building Mock Tudor or Tudorbethan style, which he is sometimes said to have invented.
 Ron Davies writes of one of the houses he built in Castlecroft Gardens, Finchfield, ‘Like so many of the properties built by K. H. Smith there are very few definite records of what timbers are what, either their source or their eventual situation, though is known that he acquired timbers from such local places as Wolverhampton’s former Deanery and Henwood Road, Tong Castle near Albrighton; even timbers and other ancient materials from Bilston’s W. Cole, a merchant who in his early years demolished many local old houses and cottages.’
 For two Castlecroft Gardens homes, he undertook the wholesale removal of complete buildings: The Buttermarket from Shifnal and a seventeenth century Pattingham cottage.
 Unfortunately his meticulous methods made the houses so expensive that they sold badly Kenneth had to compromise his ancient principles to design more modern properties and the outbreak of the Second World War made things worse.
 By the time he died aged 50 in 1945, four days before the war ended, the ambitious enterprise was over except for a couple of buildings completed by his foreman.
 Castlecroft Gardens (now a conservation area) is Kenneth’s most impressive legacy and he left Wolverhampton with several other remarkable building, including The King’s Barn, Grove Lane, Wightwick (built from a cruck open hall building at Willenhall), Dippons Cottage in Tettenhall Wood, and The Ridgeway, Springhill, Lower Penn (with a staircase believed to have come from Powis Castle, and the city’s most expensive house when put up for sale at £2.5 million in 2015).

 Steven Smith - At just two years old, Steve Smith would be taken to his dad Keith’s Bilston market stall at 6am on freezing mornings.
 He remembers helping his mum colour in the pattern on the family’s threadbare carpets with oil paints when he was a child at home in a tiny flat in Willenhall.
 His dad was a draughtsman at a factory before launching an enterprise selling boxes of pens to provide for his family.
 This developed into a very successful wholesale business and Steve followed his father’s example.
 He came up with the idea for Poundland after selling items that had lost their packaging for 10p in his first discount shop, which he opened in West Bromwich at the age of 16.
 By the time he sold his share in the company for £50 million, Poundland had a million customers a week and employed 6,000 people.
 In this real-life rags-to-riches story, Steve now lives in a luxury 13-bedroom, 15000 sq ft mansion at Romsley in Shropshire, complete with helipad, swimming pool, snooker room, giant chandeliers and a mock pub, with pet llamas and giant bronze statues on the 50-acre estate.
 The original house was designed by Bertram Clough Williams-Ellis, of Portmeirion fame, and was owned by a cousin of former prime minister Neville Chamberlain.
 Steve drives a bright yellow Lamborghini convertible and has holiday homes in Florida and Majorca.
-Steve has also launched a number of new businesses, including one which offers investment loans to other entrepreneurs waiting for a lucky break, an online house-selling service and an online version of Poundland called poundshop.com
+Steve has also launched a number of new businesses, including one which offers investment loans to other entrepreneurs waiting for a lucky break, an online house-selling service and an online version of Poundland called poundshop.com which he runs with his son Ashley.

 Snape - The handsome Edwardian Baroque Style Royal London Friendly Society Building in Lichfield Street, Wolverhampton, was the home of Snape the Tailors.
 Their most famous client was world-famous comedian Norman Wisdom whose trademark ill-fitting suits that were made there.
 They always said that it was just as hard to make a suit that did not fit as to make one that fitted perfectly.
 Norman continued to have his ‘Gump’ suits, at least two sizes too tight, made at Snapes throughout his career.
 Norman often appeared at the Grand Theatre and on one occasion had to be treated at Molineux after injuring himself on stage.